Home / Family Fun by Season / Holiday Season Guide / All Aboard for Old-Fashioned Fun: Local Holiday Trains Around Philly

 32 W. Bridge Street, New Hope

 New Hope Railroad offers a choice of holiday railroad adventures through the historic Bucks County countryside.
 Each experience is a 60-minute train ride with all the trimmings featuring Santa and Mrs. Claus, hot cocoa, cookies, caroling, and music.
 And to top it off, each child gets a special gift.
-Choose the North Pole Premium Train, which is an historic, #40 steam engine train or the North Pole Express Train, pulled by a vintage diesel locomotive.
-And new in 2022 is Santa’s North Pole Deluxe Train, featuring sleek, Mid Century stainless steel passenger railroad cars.
-And since you’ll be in New Hope, there are lots of fun things to do in the area before or after your train trip.
-The trains run multiple times on weekends in November and Early December, then daily in later December.
+Choose Santa’s Steam Train Ride, which is an historic, #40 steam engine train or the North Pole Express Train, pulled by a vintage diesel locomotive.

 Strasburg Rail Road